exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 0.0000000000 38.4400000000 0.0000000000 0.0000000000 -1.0000000000 0.0000000000
 ``` -->

-Technically, the implementation is still slightly tricky, because the **BioPython** library provide an API to access the `pdbx_struct_oper_list` category.
+Technically, the implementation is still slightly tricky, because the **BioPython** library provides an API to access the `pdbx_struct_oper_list` category.
 Another Python library -- [**Gemmi**](https://doi.org/10.21105/joss.04200), has a very good support for crystallographic symmetry.
 It, however, exposes the information in terms of space groups, instead of the PDB symmetry operation codes.
 Since **FR3D** uses the PDB codes in its output, we need to use these to map the basepairs into atomic coordinates.